 While the Opti range offers premium quality and absorption, younger people and those with a healthy digestive system will still absorb good amounts of nutrients from standard products.

 Of course.
 All Healthspan supplements are carefully formulated by experts to provide excellent nutritional value at the best possible price.
 However, we recognise that some people will benefit from the enhanced bioavailability provided by the Opti range.

 Ensuring you are taking your supplements in the best possible way for their absorption is just as important as remembering to take them.
 Follow these tips from Dr Sarah to make sure you are doing just that.

 Avoid washing down supplements with tea or coffee, which can bind iron and other minerals such as zinc, magnesium and calcium, to reduce their absorption.

-If you're taking an iron supplement it's also worth bearing in mind swallowing it with orange juice can boost the amount of iron you absorb due to the vitamin C present, which keeps iron in its most soluble form.’
+If you're taking an iron supplement it's also worth bearing in mind that swallowing it with orange juice can boost the amount of iron you absorb, as vitamin C helps keep iron in its most soluble form.

 Dr Sarah Brewer is Healthspan's Medical Director and holds degrees in Natural Sciences, Surgery and Medicine from the University of Cambridge.
 Having worked as a GP and hospital doctor, Dr Sarah now holds an MSc in Nutritional Medicine from the University of Surrey and specialises in nutrition.
 She is also an award-winning writer and author.

 Nothing beats a healthy, balanced diet to provide all the nutrients we need.
 But when this isn't possible, supplements can help.
 This article isn't intended to replace medical advice.
 Please consult your healthcare professional before trying supplements or herbal medicines.